Interbotix/interbotix_ros_manipulators/interbotix_ros_xsarms/README.md

 ## Overview

 Welcome to the *interbotix_ros_xsarms* sub-repo!
 This sub-repository contains ROS packages meant to be used with the many [X-Series robotic arms](https://www.trossenrobotics.com/robotic-arms/ros-research-arms.aspx)  sold by Trossen Robotics.
 Packages were tested on Ubuntu Linux 18.04 and 20.04 using ROS Melodic and Noetic respectively.
 Additionally, all ROS nodes were written using Python or C++.
 However, any programming language capable of sending ROS messages can be used to control the robots.
 To that effect, the core packages inside this repo are as follows:
-- **interbotix_xsarm_moveit** - contains the config files necessary to launch an arm using MoveIt either in Gazebo, on the physical robot, or just in RViz
+- **interbotix_xsarm_moveit** - contains the config files necessary to launch an arm using MoveIt either in simulation, on the physical robot, or just in RViz
-- **interbotix_xsarm_gazebo** - contains the config files necessary to launch an arm in Gazebo, including tuned PID gains for ros_control
+- **interbotix_xsarm_sim** - contains the config files necessary to launch an arm in various simulators
 - **interbotix_xsarm_control** - contains the motor configuration files and the 'root' launch file that is responsible for launching the robot arm
 - **interbotix_xsarm_ros_control** - contains the config files necessary to setup ROS controllers between MoveIt and the physical robot arm
 - **interbotix_xsarm_descriptions** - contains the meshes and URDFs (including accurate inertial models for the links) for all arm platforms